 I am currently working as an intern at Volvox Labs.
 My role is as a social media / website intern, but being in the office I get to work on a lot of different things, big and small.
-Now that the first part of my internship is coming to an end, I am continuing at Volvox Labs for another nine months transitioning into a Project Manager and Client Contact.
+I try to help out wherever I can.

 How did you find your internship and why did you choose this internship?

 During my time at school I was introduced to technology.
 After working many years with print and digital design it was so fun to see how you can utilize technology to make physical things.
 We received a list of studios and agencies from our program facilitator and Volvox Labs was on that list.
 I mostly applied because I liked their work, not considering that I would have to move to the states.